 There are six main safety hazards that you need to pay attention to:-

-It’s probably the most likely accident you’re going to come across in catering – slipping on spillages, tripping on things that aren’t where they should be….
+It’s probably the most likely accident you’re going to come across in catering.
+A common hazard is slipping on spillages, tripping on things that aren’t where they should be….
 These hazards can be present in the kitchen environment, but also during food service.
 In a fast paced environment, these hazards can be difficult for staff to spot when things are busy.

-Look out for leaks, make sure that you and your staff know to mop up any dropped or spilled food immediately, and be extra vigilant about uneven or bad quality flooring that could cause trips.
+Look out for leaks, make sure that you and your staff know to mop up any dropped or spilled food immediately.
+Be extra vigilant about uneven or bad quality flooring that could cause trips.
 Boxes, bags, cabling, these are all hazards that could quite literally ruin your day, so be aware of them when you’re rushing around trying to get things organised.

 It might seem flippant, but when you work in an industry that uses sharp implements you really do have to be a bit careful.
-The essentials with knives are:
+The essentials of knife safety in the workplace are:

-- Training – which knife to use for which task, safe working practices and sharpening
+- Training – staff should understand which knife to use for which task, safe working practices and sharpening.

-- Storage – store knives safely, and don’t leave them lying on worktops
+- Storage – store knives safely in the kitchen, and don’t leave them lying on worktops.

 You and your staff could be at risk of back injury if there’s a lot of lifting and carrying involved in your day to day duties.
 It’s essential to get staff up to scratch on proper lifting and carrying techniques to avoid injury.